-So you’ve bought a house or condo in Toronto…your lawyer will inevitably ask you if you want to purchase title insurance.
+If you’re buying a house or condo in Toronto, your lawyer will inevitably ask you if you want to purchase title insurance.

 - Someone else claiming an interest in the property